What we fund

 The Goldsmiths’ Foundation supports organisations that focus on vocational skills and training, working at the intersection of creativity and social change.

-We will run a webinar on Tuesday 18 March, 12.30pm – 1.30pm which you can register for here.
+We will be running a webinar on Wednesday 25 March, 12.30pm – 1.30pm which you can register for here.
 We encourage prospective applicants to attend and be part of the conversation.
 The webinar will be recorded and uploaded on to our website.

 Whatever you’re applying for, we wish you every success.
 We look forward to reading your application soon.